Britain's FTSE rallies to snap eight-day losing streak

 By Kit Rees and Alistair Smout

-LONDON, Dec 15 (Reuters) - Britain’s top share index rose on Tuesday after eight straight sessions of falls, with supermarkets, commodity stocks and firms with South African exposure among the companies rebounding from recent weakness.
+LONDON, Dec 15 (Reuters) - Britain’s top share index rose on Tuesday after eight straight sessions of falls, with supermarkets, commodity stocks and firms with South African exposure among the companies to rebound from recent weakness.

-The U.S. Federal Reserve is set to begin a two-day policy meeting today and is widely expected to raise interest rates.

-“The overall market has seen quite a strong rebound from the lows of yesterday ahead of tomorrow’s (U.S.) interest rate decision.
-That will go quite a long way to improve the sentiment in the overall market,” said Jonathan Roy, advisory investment manager at Charles Hanover Investments.

-Supermarkets were among the top performers with Sainsbury’s rising 4.3 percent, while Tesco and Morrisons rose 3.9 percent and 4.5 percent respectively.
+Supermarkets were among the top performers, led up by a 4.3 percent rise in Sainsbury‘s, which industry data showed outperformed its major rivals over the last three months.
+Tesco and Morrisons also rose 3.6 percent and 4.2 percent.

-While the sector remains subdued, some analysts believe that stock falls of over 10 percent since November have been overdone as retailers head into the busy Christmas period.
+While the groceries market remains subdued, some believed that stock falls of over 10 percent since November had been overdone as retailers head into the busy Christmas period.

+“It makes sense that Sainsbury is the top riser of the three, as the only one to see improvement.
+There was no real good news for Tesco at all, but people are hoping that a decent bit of Christmas shopping will lift these supermarket names,” said Chris Beauchamp, market analyst at IG.

-Anglo-African financial services firm Old Mutual rose over 5 percent, the index’s top riser, following a 1.3 percent gain on Monday.
+Anglo-African financial services firm Old Mutual rose 6 percent, the index’s top riser, following a 1.3 percent gain on Monday that analysts said had been curbed by a soggy broader market.

 British stocks came under pressure on Monday after oil lurched to its lowest levels for 11 years.
 Brent steadied on Tuesday after regaining ground overnight, which helped Wall Street higher and boosted appetite for stocks.